About the Blog

 November 16, 2013

-I liked this bit of nugget from Shantanu Prakash whose story is undoubtedly one of the interesting highlights of the book “The trick is to identify the DNA in a person, where he or she wants to do something different, and wants to be differently incentivized”.
+But not everything is Bollywood-smooth.
+Take Shantanu Prakash’s story—one of the book’s standout moments.
+He delivers a nugget of wisdom: “The trick is to identify the DNA in a person, where he or she wants to do something different and wants to be differently incentivized.”
+Now that’s the entrepreneurial grit we came here for!

 October 18, 2013